Low level of Vitamin C and dysregulation of Vitamin C transporter might be involved in the severity of COVID-19 Infection

 Ghosh S, Ekpo E, Shah I, Girling A, Jenkins C, Sinclair A (1994).
 A double-blind, placebo-controlled parallel trial of vitamin C treatment in elderly patients with hypertension.
 Gerontology, 40:268-272.

-Juraschek SP, Guallar E, Appel LJ, Miller III ER (2012).
+Juraschek SP, Guallar E, Appel LJ, Miller ERIII (2012).
 Effects of vitamin C supplementation on blood pressure: a meta-analysis of randomized controlled trials.
 The American J of Clinical Nutr, 95:1079-1088.

 Gutierrez A, Duran-Valdez E, Robinson I, de Serna D, Schade D (2013).
 Does short-term vitamin C reduce cardiovascular risk in type 2 diabetes?
 Endocrine Practice, 19:785-791.